Greengage-project/Documentation/docs/CS-loop-GREENGAGE.md

 3. The [policy brief template](https://demo.greengage-project.eu/dashboard/interlinkers/34f3ced4-cc01-4583-94d6-187e7ae4b64f) CO enabler was used to create and send to the vice-chancellor in the university of Deusto responsible for the campus refurbishment.
 4. Impact analysis about the executed campaign in terms of social, political and citizen science aspects was performed, following the [ACTION project’s impact evaluation approach](https://zenodo.org/records/6410782).
 5. The following datasets from this thematic co-exploration where uploaded into [Zenodo community for GREENGAGE](https://zenodo.org/communities/greengage/).
+   a.
+Anonymized dataset with aggregated survey answers for the 4 POIs
+   b.
+Anonymized dataset with aggregaged survey answers for each specici POI
+   c.
+Dataset with all snapshots captured at snapshots in the campaign
+   d.
+Atmotube Pro sensors measurements during the campaign
+   e.
+Sociodemographic data gathered at the campaign
+   f.
+PRE impact evaluation questionnaire answers and report
+   g.
+POST impact evaluation questionnaire answers and report.
-6. Impact analysis of this thematic co-exploration was published [TO BE COMPLETED]
+7. Impact analysis of this thematic co-exploration was published [TO BE COMPLETED]

 ## Conclusion